 For most civilians, our first contact with shoulder-held firearms comes in the form of traditional wood-stocked rifles.
-Typically, the wooden stock is attached with a metal receiver with everything attaches to it, including the barrel, trigger group and handguard.

 However, with the introduction of the AR-15, one of the most popular rifles in use today, many traditional concepts changed, from the incorporated materials to the rifle configuration.